 As experienced occupational illness specialists, we have years of experience in managing cases of asbestos-related illnesses.
 We are committed to guiding you through every step of the process and will ensure that your claim is handled sensitively and professionally by specialist solicitors with a record of success in this field.

-We can get your claim underway immediately and advise you about applying for welfare benefits from the Department for Work & Pensions and securing a lump sum payment which is available under the Pneumoconiosis etc. (Workers’ Compensation) Act 1979 forcertain asbestos diseasesin certain circumstances.
-For more information about the benefits available, see (whatever the name of the benefits fact sheet is and a link) or contact the Department for Work & Pensions help line on 0800 882 200.
+We can get your claim underway immediately and advise you about applying for welfare benefits from the Department for Work & Pensions and securing a lump sum payment which is available under the Pneumoconiosis etc. (Workers’ Compensation) Act 1979 for certain asbestos diseases in certain circumstances.
+For more information about the benefits available, take a look at this government information or contact the Disability Service Centre for help with PIP and DLA.

 Your Legal Friend is committed to ensuring that victims of occupational illness receive appropriate compensation for their condition and that their relevant financial expenses are properly met both now and in the future.